6 Best DVD Menu Creators and How to Design Custom Disc Menus in 2026

 When you put a DVD into a player, the first thing you see is the DVD menu, which is an interactive screen.
 It is saved on the CD in specific VOB and IFO files.
 These files commonly have backdrop video or graphics, text titles, and buttons for controlling playback.
 Making a DVD menu makes it easy to control playback and helps the whole disc look more professional and finished.

-This article will show you 6 best DVD menu makers.
-They fall into two categories.
+In this article, I will show you 6 best DVD menu makers which fall into two categories.
 One group has a lot of templates for beginners who want rapid results, and the other group has a lot of customization choices for advanced users who like to make their own menus from scratch.

 1. IFO integrity of the created DVD menu